olljanat/Lab-Windows-Container-configs/Dockerfiles/02_iis/README.md

 # Description:
-This dockerfile creates template with .NET 3.5.
+This dockerfile creates template with IIS.
 # Usage:
 **Docker Build**